AtomMe/Smart.Blindman.Guide.System/README.md

 We want to develop our product smarter and more convenient for the blind in the future.
 The next generation of our product shows as follows.
  ![](./Display/Product.png)

-## Achievement
+## Achievements
 * [code](./code/)
-* The 15th  Imagine Cup 3rd  Prize in Sichuan region（[Imagine Cup official Web](https://imagine.microsoft.com/zh-cn/Events?id=0&skillLevel=0)）
+* The 15th  Imagine Cup 3rd  Prize in Sichuan region（[Imagine Cup official Website](https://imagine.microsoft.com/zh-cn/Events?id=0&skillLevel=0)）
 * [Project Video](https://pan.baidu.com/s/1dDWjT_6zTjYLYlm1twO7BQ?errno=0&errmsg=Auth%20Login%20Sucess&&bduss=&ssnerror=0&traceid=)